drippy-tech/acme-widget-co/README.md

 #### Offer System (`offer.rb`)
 - A base `Offer` class for defining promotional rules.
 - Currently, it includes the `RedWidgetHalfPriceOffer` for Red Widgets.
-- It’s easy to extend if you want to add new offers in the future.
+- It's easy to extend if you want to add new offers in the future.

 #### Delivery (`delivery.rb`)
 - Handles calculating delivery fees based on the order subtotal.